-The magnetic media/electronic filing requirement applies separately to originals and corrections.
-Any person, including a corporation, partnership, individual, estate, and trust, that is required to file 250 or more Forms 1042-S must file such returns magnetically / electronically.
+The electronic/magnetic media filing requirement applies separately to originals and corrections.
+Any person, including a corporation, partnership, individual, estate, and trust, that is required to file 250 or more Forms 1042-S must file such returns electronically/ magnetically.
 The filing requirement applies individually to each reporting entity as defined by its separate taxpayer identification number (TIN).
 This requirement applies separately to original and corrected returns.
-For example, if you have 300 original Forms 1042-S, they must be filed magnetically/electronically.
+For example, if you have 300 original Forms 1042-S, they must be filed electronically/magnetically.
 However, if 200 of those forms contained erroneous information, the corrections may be filed on paper forms because the number of corrected Forms 1042-S is less than the 250-or-more filing requirement.
-If you are filing 250 or more Form 1042-S corrections, they must be filed magnetically/electronically.

-If you file on magnetic media, do not file the same returns on paper.
+If you file electronically or on magnetic media, do not file the CAUTION same returns on paper.
 Duplicate filing may cause penalty notices to be generated.

-Note: Even though as many as 249 Forms 1042-S may be submitted on paper to the IRS, the IRS encourages filers to transmit forms magnetically / electronically.
+Note.
+Even though as many as 249 Forms 1042-S may be submitted on paper to the IRS, the IRS encourages filers to transmit forms electronically/ magnetically.

 Hardship waiver.
-To receive a hardship waiver from the required filing of Forms 1042-S on magnetic media, submit Form 8508, Request for Waiver From Filing Information Returns on Magnetic Media.
+To receive a hardship waiver from the required filing of Forms 1042-S electronically or on magnetic media, submit Form 8508, Request for Waiver From Filing Information Returns Magnetically.
 Waiver requests should be filed at least 45 days before the due date of the returns.
 See Form 8508 for more information.

-For additional information and instructions on filing Forms 1042-S on magnetic media, extensions of time to file (Form 8809), and hardship waivers (Form 8508), see Pub.
+Need assistance?
+For additional information and instructions on filing Forms 1042-S electronically or on magnetic media, extensions of time to file (Form 8809), and hardship waivers (Form 8508), see Pub.
 1187.
-You may also call the Martinsburg Computing Center Information Reporting Program at 304-263-8700 (not a toll-free number) Monday through Friday from 8:30 a.m. to 4:30 p.m.
+You may also call the Information Reporting Program at 866-455-7438 (toll-free) or 304-263-8700 (not a toll-free number) Monday through Friday from 8:30 a.m. to 4:30 p.m.
 Eastern time.
-The Martinsburg Computing Center Information Reporting Program may also be reached by e-mail at mccirp@irs.gov.
+The Information Reporting Program may also be reached by email at mccirp@irs.gov or by fax at 304-264-5602 (not a toll-free number).